 Stage 7.
 Upon signing the work order to the Contract by the Principal, The Contractor shall start performance of works.

 3.2.
 General planning of services and demand for specialists shall be realized in annual frame and agreed not later than 5 (five) months prior to the next year coming.
-The approved scope of works cab insignificantly corrected in a regular manner depending on actual work.
+The approved scope of works insignificantly corrected in a regular manner depending on actual work.

 3.3.
 All design documentation including the aforementioned orders necessary to the Service rendering under the Contract shall be sent or made available to the Contractor by the Principal as per the Contractor’s request.
 The Principal shall also provide the Contractor with available design, operational and operating documents in Russian and/or English languages.

 3.4.
-Within the period of rendering services by the specialists of the Contractor’s specialists, in accordance with the working schedule set forth in the request, the Principal has the right to shorten or extend the term of rendering services depending on the actual schedule of services performance by sending written notification of such changes to the Contractor not later than with 2 weeks anticipation.
+Within the period of rendering services by the Contractor’s specialists, in accordance with the working schedule set forth in the request, the Principal has the right to shorten or extend the term of rendering services depending on the actual schedule of services performance by sending written notification of such changes to the Contractor not later than with 2 weeks anticipation.

 3.5.
 During the period of rendering services under the working schedule set forth, the Contractor shall also carry out services following the working orders, requests or lists of questions of the Principal issued in the format agreed, sent as an official letter either by fax and e-mail.